serge-v/micro-delve/README.md

     "Alt-V": "command: dlv print {w}",

 ## Using plugin
-Currently you need 3 terminals to debug a program:

-- Program under debugger
-- Delve output
-- Micro with debuggee source code
+Create init.txt file in your project:

+    breakpoint main.main
+    continue

+Run one of the following commands to start debugging:

+    dlv-debug      -- start 'dlv debug'
+    dlv-test REGEX -- start 'dlv test -- -test.run REGEX'
+    dlv-connect    -- connects to readless dlv instance

-## Start program in debugger
+## Start headless dlv instance
-In the new terminal go to the project directory and run dlv in headless mode:
+In the new terminal go to the project directory and run:

     dlv --headless -l 127.0.0.1:8077 debug

-## View debugger output

-All commands output goes into /tmp/delve-runner.log file.
-Start in the new terminal:

-    tail -f /tmp/delve-runner.log

-## Connect micro to the debugger

-Start micro.

-Create startup file for delve (init.txt):

-    b main.main
-    continue

-Hit Ctrl+E and type command to start debugging:

-    dev-debug

-Micro will connect to the headless delve (on 127.0.0.1:8077), will play init.txt startup file and should break on main function.

-## Run any dlv command
+## Run dlv command

-From micro you can run any available dlv command using Ctrl+E.
+You can run any dlv command in micro prompt.
-Output will be written into /tmp/delve-runner.log file.

 Command can have a placeholders which substitute upon execution: